 Digestive – Storing, absorbing and processing our consumption of foods and their nutrients and toxins

-Immune – On the defence, identifying and attempting to eliminate unfamiliar bacteria, virus and infection
+Immune – On the defense, identifying and attempting to eliminate unfamiliar bacteria, virus and infection

 Lymphatic – Cleans blood and fights infection